Evaluating and Choosing Localization Solutions: 10 Must-Haves to Consider

-Another important way to extend a localization tool is by integrating it with other tools in your workflow.
-You can do this in order to take advantage of automation features, as mentioned earlier, but that’s not the only way to use integrations.
+Another important way to extend a localization solution is by integrating it with other tools in your workflow.
+You can do this to take advantage of automation features, as mentioned earlier, but that’s not the only way to use integrations.

-For example, if your website runs on a content management system like WordPress, you may be able to connect it to your localization tool out of the box with a WordPress translation plugin.
+For example, if your website runs on a content management system like WordPress, you should be able to connect it to your localization tool out of the box with a WordPress translation plugin.
 This will automatically import source content from your site and export translations back to it.
 Similarly, if you use software like Sketch for UI design, you can allow designers to access localized text within Sketch, helping them address issues like text overflowing out of its container (barf!) before they can make it into the finished product.

 Which content management system does the marketing team employ?
 What’s the UX design team’s main design tool?
 Considering questions like these can give you an idea of what to look for when comparing the integrations offered by different localization solutions.
 Take your time, test several solutions, and talk to their support or sales teams to make an informed decision.

-Your localization tool should scale with your needs
+Your localization solution should scale with your needs

 As you grow, your localization platform should be able to grow with you.
 Localization software is commonly made available under a subscription model, potentially including different pricing tiers based on usage.
 Such a tiered pricing model may be appropriate for a business with relatively stable localization needs, but it can stifle a content-heavy business as it expands into new markets and must translate larger volumes of text into more languages.